-this is like the sun and the moon, they are illuminating by themselves, and if they are eclipsed sometimes by the earth, this is not because of an eclipse in the stars themselves, the same is true concerning the fact that the descendance of David is always ready for kingship if it is not eclipsed by the behavior of the people who play the same role as the earth.
+This is like the sun and the moon; they shine by themselves, and if at times they are eclipsed by the earth, this is not due to a diminution of the light of the stars themselves.
+The same holds true for the lineage of David which is always predisposed for kingship provided it is not eclipsed by the behavior of a people who play the same role as the earth [in eclipsing the sun and the moon].